Atlanta Vaccination Injury Attorney

 VICP only covers certain vaccines, including most childhood vaccines.
 A COVID-19 vaccine would not be part of VICP.
 However, the government has also created the Countermeasures Injury Compensation Program to compensate people injured by vaccines or other countermeasures administered during a public health emergency.
 This program would cover an injury from a COVID-19 vaccine.
 The process for applying to this program is similar to filing a VICP claim.

-Vaccination Injury in Atlanta?
-Call Durham Law Group Attorneys for Help
+Need a Vaccination Injury Attorney?
+Call Durham Law Group Today

 The majority of vaccines are approved through a fast-track process using surrogate markers of effectiveness and a surrogate outcome of immune system response, instead of basing the vaccine’s effectiveness on how it responds to an actual incidence of disease.
 Negative outcomes of a vaccine are only truly known after the vaccine has been approved and widely used, through reports of side effects and injuries to the FDA Vaccine Adverse Event Reporting System (VAERS).
 Just because a new vaccine has been approved by the FDA, it might not be as safe as you think it is.